Best Smoky Mountain Hiking Trails Near Whispering Pines Lodge

 - First aid kit and whistle

-- Trail map and compass
+- Map and compass

-- Always tell someone your hiking plans
+- Tell someone your route

-- Check weather conditions before departure
+- Check the weather first

 - Stay on marked trails

-- Start early to avoid afternoon thunderstorms
+- Start early to dodge afternoon storms

 - Great Smoky Mountains National Park Service website